apache/mynewt-site/docs/os/get_started/project_create.md

 ### Building and Running the Simulated Blinky Application
 The section shows you how to build and run the blinky application to run on Mynewt's simulated hardware.

 **Note**: This is not yet supported on Windows.
-Refer to the [Blinky Tutorials](/os/tutorials/blinky.md) to create a blinky application on a target boards.
+Refer to the [Blinky Tutorials](/os/tutorials/blinky.md) to create a blinky application for a target board.

 <br>
 ####Building the Application